|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 It is contingent upon achievement of annual operational performances, and its payment is deferred in full to the following financial year.

 As such, its variable nature is conducive to over-achievement.
-Over the past three years, the variable part has fluctuated been 79% and its maximum, it being specified that the maximum was only achieved once.
+Over the past three years, the variable part has fluctuated been 79% and 92%.

-- Thirdly, free shares, which since 2017 have been exclusively subject to a three-year performance related condition and continued employment throughout this same period.
+- Thirdly, a long-term remuneration mechanism, i.e. performance shares, subject to stringent conditions: a three-year performance criterion and continued employment throughout this same period.

 This remuneration item not only targets operational over-achievement but also the commitment of team loyalty.
 It is demonstrated that the Executive Board is fully exposed to any changes in the share price, without said share price being a performance criterion.